Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 Data from Silicon Valley of Power, City of Santa Clara.
 Data from January 2022.

-Reading your natural gas bill may feel like reading a science report, so let’s get down to the most important acronym, BTU.
-It’s short for British Thermal Unit, a unit of energy.
-Your bill isn’t based strictly on BTUs.
-You may also see some other items on your gas bill—such as taxes.
-Check with your local provider for details to see what’s included in your bill.
+If reading your natural gas bill feels like decoding a science report, focus on the basics—starting with BTU, or British Thermal Unit, a common measure of energy.
+Beyond BTUs, your bill may include other items, like taxes.
+Check with your local provider to get a clear picture of what’s included in your bill.

-The average American water bill is $39.16 per month in 2022, which is actually lower than the previous year.
-Americans use an average of 82 gallons of water a day at home.12 The best way to see how much water you’re using is to look at the breakdown of charges on your water bill.
-Here is a guide on how to decipher what each of those charges on your water bill means.
+The average American water bill was $37 per month in 2023, slightly lower than $39.16 per month in 2022, but cost varies based on where you live.
+Americans use an average of 82 gallons of water a day at home.9 The best way to see how much water you’re using is to look at the breakdown of charges on your water bill.
+Check out this guide to help you decipher what each of those charges on your water bill means.

-America’s water bills have been on the rise for a while.
-A study in 2019 found that low-income households must now spend an average of 12.4% of their disposable income and/or work 10.1 hours at minimum wage to pay for basic monthly water and sewer services.13
+Water bills across the US have been steadily climbing.
+A 2019 study found that low-income households spend an average of 12.4% of their disposable income—or work over 10 hours at minimum wage—just to cover basic monthly water and sewer services.12

-Aside from growing concern over high water bills, water conservation is also an especially timely topic in the US.
-With droughts and heat waves impacting regions across the US, homeowners are especially interested in ways to save water in states like California, Arizona, Colorado, Nevada, New Mexico, Utah, and Wyoming.
+Aside from growing concern over high water bills, water conservation is more important than ever.
+With droughts and heat waves impacting regions across the US, homeowners in states like California, Arizona, Colorado, Nevada, New Mexico, Utah, and Wyoming are especially focused on finding ways to save water amid heat waves and dry conditions.

 utility bill example